micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 ## M3O aka Micro 3.0

-Micro 3.0 reimagines Micro as a platform for cloud native development.
+Micro 3.0 (M3O) reimagines Micro as a platform for cloud native development.
 What does that mean?
 Well we think of it as PaaS 3.0, a complete solution for source to running and beyond.
 Micro has moved from just being a Go framework to incorporating a standalone server and hosted platform.
 Our hosted offering is called [M3O](https://m3o.com), a hat tip to Micro 3.0 or M[icr]o, whichever way you want to see it.

+Another way to think about it.
+What Git is to GitHub, Micro is to the M3O platform.
+Let's dig into it.

+Micro 3.0 includes the following.

 ### Server